-- Insert the microSD card into your Nintendo Switch.
+- 1. Insert the microSD card into your Nintendo Switch.

 - Turn your Nintendo Switch on.

-- Select Settings form the home screen.
+- Select Settings from the home screen.

-Select Format microSD Card.
+- Select Format microSD Card.

 And that's all it takes.
 Your new microSD card will be ready to take on new game data, screenshots, and videos on your Switch.
 Hopefully, you were able to grab a much larger microSD card with enough space to fit your gaming needs.